JasonLin43212/Flippy-Four/README.md

 #### Remove/Unadded Features

-* A way to save and load games "We believe that this feature is unnecessary since most games do not last that long"
+* A way to save and load games
+> We believe that this feature is unnecessary since most games do not last that long

+* Bombs
-* Bombs "It won't be FlippyFour anymore"- Karen
+> It won't be FlippyFour anymore - Karen

 ### Milestone